Pixi basics

 --channel

-For example, use this command to add the Modular and conda-forge channels:
+For example, here's how to add the Modular and conda-forge channels as defaults:

 Every Pixi project defines its own package dependencies in the local